RobTillaart/PCR/README.md

 main PCR cycles.

 In short a PCR cycle is a process of controlled heating and cooling to let DNA "reproduce" to get large quantities.
-Roughly the amount doubles in every step.
+Roughly the amount doubles in every cycle (of step 2,3,4).

 This process exists of repeated cycles of the three main steps. (times and temp from wikipedia)